scs-labrat/all-the-things/README.md

    pip install -r requirements.txt
    ```

-3. Import the `thethings` directory:
+3. Ensure the `thethings` directory is present in your project and properly imported.
+This contains the included IR21s
-   Ensure the `thethings` directory is present in your project and properly imported to avoid runtime issues.
+   which must be imported with options 1.

 4. Run the tool:
    ```bash